sydasif/network-agent/README.md

 - **💬 Conversational Interface:** Natural language interaction with conversational memory for follow-up questions.
 - **🔌 Multi-Protocol Support:** Designed to support both traditional CLI/SSH and modern network protocols like gNMI.
 - **🛡️ Built-in Security:** Command filtering and output sanitization to prevent dangerous operations.
+- **📈 On-Demand Health Analysis:** Proactively analyzes device health by comparing current state to the last known state, using an LLM to identify significant changes.

 ## 🏗️ Architecture Overview